vighneshiyer/publications/papers/thesis/thesis.typ

 // the reality of microarchitecture simulation sampling today and the work that remains to be done == Simulation is King

-When I reflected on the random things I did in the past, one thing became clear: all computer architecture work relies on _a few fundamental techniques_.
+When I reflected on the random things I did in the past, one thing became clear: all computer architecture work relies on _a few fundamental tools_.
-They include, a language that enables modeling or implementation of hardware, representative workloads that the hardware is designed to execute efficiently, and a simulation framework to estimate performance (and other VLSI metrics) of the hardware you are designing.
+They include, a language for modeling or implementation of hardware, representative workloads that the hardware is designed to execute efficiently, and a simulation framework to estimate performance (and other VLSI metrics) of the hardware you are designing.

-Of these, the place where I could make the largest impact, as a single student, was _simulation methodology_.
+Of these, the place where I could make an impact, as a single student, was _simulation methodology_.
-In particular, the workhorse of our hardware design methodology is RTL simulation, and it is frequently the bottleneck when it comes to iterating on a hardware design.
+In particular, the workhorse of the hardware design loop is _RTL simulation_ and it is frequently the bottleneck when it comes to iterating on a design.
-If we can improve the throughput and latency of the RTL simulator, while preserving its fidelity, it would be a general-purpose win for hardware designers.
+If we can improve the throughput and latency of RTL simulation, while preserving its fidelity, it would be a boon for hardware designers.

 == Sampled Simulation